romanzrv/lottoland/README.md

 ```
 No Access-Control-Allow-Origin header is present on the requested resource
 ```
-You can avoid it adding the following arguments at the browser launcher (Google Chrome in my case):
+You can avoid it adding the following arguments at the browsers launcher (Google Chrome in my case):
 ```
 --disable-web-security --allow-file-access-from-files --user-data-dir
 ```